 We are a PBIS School (Positive Behavioral Interventions Support).
 The three school rules are ‘BE SAFE, BE RESPECTFUL, and BE RESPONSIBLE’

 The staff is committed to improving their teaching skills and methods of instruction.
 They are a dedicated and caring group who support each other through collaboration and planning for instruction.
 We have a strong focus on reading, writing, and math.
 We provide extra support in reading through daily reading intervention time .
-We have a beautiful library and computer lab.
+We have a beautiful library and mobile computer lab.

-Our school curriculum is enhanced by science field trips and special activities funded through the Mudd Nick Foundation.
+Our school curriculum is enhanced by field trips and special activities funded through the Mudd Nick Foundation.

 The Parent Group is actively involved in school activities.
 We are always looking for volunteers and applications can be found in the office.